Village Vet Animal Clinic Pet Care

 • Sores on the legs or feet

-Why is my rabbit eating its own poop?
+Why is my rabbit eating its poop?

 What is the most important thing to keep my reptile or amphibian healthy?